 Assessing the development

 Since 1995, greenhouse gas emissions by the manufacturing industry have fallen by 31 %.
 According to Environmental Economic Accounting (EEA) figures of the Federal Statistical Office, Germany’s total emissions in all sectors (including energy production, traffic and households) fell by just around 33 % (cf. ‘Greenhouse gas emissions’ indicator) in the same period.
 This means that greenhouse gas emissions from industry have developed in parallel with those of the economy as a whole.
 In addition: At the same time, the sector’s gross value-added grew by nearly 46 % (adjusted for price).
 The main reasons for these developments are more efficiency production processes and an increasing number of high-quality and resource efficient products.
 In addition, there has been a switch to more current-based production processes.

 What has to be taken into account is that when installations are not used to full capacity, their efficiency will decrease.
 This explains the development of the indicator in the crisis year 2009, when gross value added fell by 20 %, whereas emissions of greenhouse gases decreased by approximately 11 % only.

-In its Energy Concept, the Federal Government set ambitious targets for reducing greenhouse gas emissions (BMWi, BMU 2010).
-By 2050, emissions should be 80 % to 95 % below 1990 levels.
+In the amended Federal Climate Protection Act, the Federal Government set ambitious targets for reducing greenhouse gas emissions: By 2040, emissions are to be 88% below 1990 levels, and greenhouse gas neutrality is to be achieved in 2045 (Federal Government, 2021).
 In order to achieve these targets, the manufacturing industry – one of the major emitters – must also continue to reduce its emissions.

 More detailed information: „Treibhausgas-Emissionen in Deutschland“ (in German only).